-Our training at Crossroads is provided by two experienced practitioners who are qualified to DTLLS and PTLLS levels in the Health and Social Care Industry.
-Both trainers are also qualified assessors to City and Guilds (A1), and Safe Cert Level 3.
+Training at Crossroads is provided by our experienced practitioner who is qualified to DTLLS and PTLLS levels in the Health and Social Care Industry.
+Our trainer is also a qualified assessor to City and Guilds (A1), and Safe Cert Level 3.

 We pride ourselves on the range and quality of training that we can offer at both accredited and non-accredited levels.

 Accredited courses available

 All of which are accredited by Highfield awarding body (Registered Centre Number 15417).

 Integral to our staff mandatory/induction training is the Carer Certificate – recommended by the Care Quality Commission and endorsed by Skills for Care.
 Seven out of the fifteen ‘standards’ are used as mandatory induction training with the remaining eight which are completed over a ten-week period as recommended by Skills for Care.

 This training is accomplished by staff attending a series of workshops that are presented by our trainer at our Training Hub at our head office in Oldbury.

 Here at Crossroads we strive to prepare our staff in a way that is robust and prepares them for their professional tasks to a very high standard.